MicrosoftDocs/xamarin-docs/docs/ios/tvos/app-fundamentals/resources-data-storage.md

 ms.date: 03/16/2017
 ---

-# Resources and Data Storage
+# tvOS Resources and Data Storage in Xamarin

 _This article covers working with resources and persistent data storage in a Xamarin.tvOS app._